-4.3 Cumulative Event Returns
+4.3.
+Cumulative event returns

 Before undertaking a more formal regression analysis, it is interesting to examine the time series behavior of exchange rates around the announcement of the MSCI index change.
-For this purpose, I double sort the 37 currencies by $q_i^{-1}(w^n - w^o)i$ and $\Sigma(w^n - w^o)i$ with $q_i = \frac{1}{2}(w^n - w^o)i$ .
-The 18 currencies with a percentage weight increase larger than the median are sorted into a group labeled W+, while 19 of the most downweighted currencies are labeled W-.
-On a second sort, the currencies in each group are ranked by their marginal arbitrage risk $\Sigma(w^n - w^o)i$ into the nine currencies with the lowest arbitrage risk and therefore highest hedge benefits H+ and the nine (or 10) remaining currencies with low hedge value labeled H-.
-Four groups of currencies W+H+, W+H-, W-H+, and W-H- are thus obtained.
-Their respective cumulative average (equal-weighted) return for each group is plotted in Figure 3.
+For this purpose, I double sort the 37 currencies by $q_i^{-1}(w^n - w^o)i$ and $\Sigma(w^n - w^o)i$ with $q_i = \frac{1}{2}(w^n - w^o)i$.
+The 18 currencies with a percentage weight increase larger than the median are sorted into a group labeled W+ , while 19 of the most downweighted currencies are labeled W- .
+On a second sort, the currencies in each group are ranked by their marginal arbitrage risk $\Sigma(w^n - w^o)i$ into the nine currencies with the lowest arbitrage risk and therefore highest hedge benefits H+ and the nine (or 10) remaining currencies with low hedge value labeled H- .
+Four groups of currencies $W + H+$, $W + H-$, $W - H+$, and $W - H-$ are thus obtained.
+Their respective cumulative average (equal-weighted) return for each group is plotted in Fig. 3.17

-According to the risk arbitrage theory developed in section 3, currencies in group W+H+ are the most attractive for speculative long positions and those in group W-H- are the most attractive for short positions.
-Figure 3 shows the predicted cumulative return pattern whereby currencies in the group for long positions tend to appreciate prior to the announcement event on December 1 as opposed to those most suitable for short positions.
-The average return for the most desirable currencies in group W+H+ increases by more than three percent over the seven trading days from November 24, 2000 to December 4, 2000.
-Currency returns in group W-H- over the same interval feature a negative average return of 120 basis points.
-Much of the difference in the cumulative return starts to emerge before the first announcement on December 1, 2000 and suggests arbitrage trading prior to this the confidence intervals of the second stage regression.
+According to the risk arbitrage theory developed in Section 3, currencies in group W + H+ are the most attractive for speculative long positions and those in group W - H- are the most attractive for short positions.
+Fig. 3 shows the predicted cumulative return pattern whereby currencies in the group for long positions tend to appreciate prior to the announcement event on December 1 as opposed to those most suitable for short positions.
+The average return for the most desirable currencies in group W + H+ increases by more than three percent over the seven trading days from November 24, 2000 to December 4, 2000.
+Currency returns in group W - H- over the same interval feature a negative average return of 120 basis points.
+Much of the difference in the cumulative return starts to emerge before the first announcement on December 1, 2000 and suggests arbitrage trading prior to this date.
+The strong increase of the cumulative average return for currencies in group W + H+ relative to group W - H- from November 20, 2000 to December 4, 2000 validates the event window selection.
+This period includes seven trading days and represents the largest of the three event windows considered.

-&lt;sup>16Grouping currencies according to median percentage weight change provides two equally large subsamples.
+17 Grouping currencies according to median percentage weight change provides two equally large subsamples.
 The focus is on their relative performance.
 Censoring at the absolute zero weight change is not useful.
 The arbitrage theory does not state in which currency (US\$ or some other currency or currency basket) arbitrageurs define their objective function.
 This means that any exchange rate effect can only be predicted up to a fixed effect common to all currencies.
 Only relative currency effects are of interest here.